mrsds/msf-portal-docker/README.md

 Please see the `msf-flow` and `msf-ingestion` repositories, which are separate from this one (they are also NOT submodules).
 Data ingestion is a separate process from running the web app itself.
 #### How do I add a new layer to the "Gridded Emission Maps" dropdown?
 - Add the new gridded layer's geojson file into `/msf-static-layers/files/data`
-- Add a JSON file into `/msf-static-layers/files/data` that consists of an array of dates represented in the above geojson file
+- Add a JSON file into `/msf-static-layers/files/data` that consists of an array of date strings represented in the above geojson file
 - Add the geojson's metadata (as a JSON file) into `/msf-ui/src/default-data/msf-data/layer-metadata`
 - Add the PNG thumbnail image of the layer into `/msf-ui/src/styles/resources/img/layer_thumbnails`
+- Add a palette to `/msf-ui/src/default-data/palettes.json` that matches the values and color ranges in the gridded layer.
 - Add your new layer into `/msf-ui/src/default-data/msf-data/layers.json`.
 For example:

     {